theidkfighter/INF-1002-Phishing-Email-Detection/README.md

 **Final Risk Scoring** - Calculates the results from all the rules to classify the emails as 'Safe' or 'Phishing'.

-Modules to install to run the program: **Flask**, **tldextract**
+Ensure the following modules are installed to run the program: **Flask**, **tldextract**

 # PHISHGUARD TESTCASES
-**Test Case 1**: Single Domain Validation with valid email - SAFE email
+**Test Case 1**: Single Domain Validation with a valid Safe email domain and body content

 Email (mandatory): user@gmail.com\
 Subject Title (optional): Hello World\
 Email Body (mandatory): Beautiful skies

-Expected Output: SAFE with Risk Level and Detection Details displayed.
+Expected Output: SAFE domain with the Risk Level reflected as "LOW" and Detection Details displayed.

-**Test Case 2**: Single Domain Validation with invalid email
+**Test Case 2**: Single Domain Validation with an invalid email

 Email (mandatory): user@gmail\
 Subject Title (optional): Hello World\